Raviegupta/Namaste-Reac/Assignments/Assignments_03.md

 ---
 ---
 Assignments
 ### Q1.
 What is JSX?
 Does Browsers understands JSX?
-How does JSX executes code in the browser ?
+How does JSX executes code in the browser?
+Benefits of JSX.
 JSX (JavaScript XML) is a `syntax extension for JavaScript`.
 It allows developers to write `HTML-like syntax code` within JavaScript.